Awaken the Giant Within is Tony Robbin’s guide to taking charge of your life, ranging from your mood to your finances to your relationships.

-A belief is supported by a number of references we feel like confirm that belief.
+A belief is supported by a number of references we feel confirm that belief.

-Oftentimes though we discard references running against our beliefs or we modify references to make them fit with our belief.
+Oftentimes though we discard references running against our beliefs or we modify references to make them fit with our beliefs.

 And we do that with unhelpful beliefs as well!

-The most effective way to change a belief is to associate massive pain to that belief and massive pleasure to the new belief you want to adopt.
+The most effective way to change a belief is to associate massive pain with that belief and massive pleasure with the new belief you want to adopt.

 How to Change Neuro-Associative Conditioning